tyleransom/obesity-by-US-state/README.md

 Surveillance System.
 This repository redistributes no CDC data — only estimates derived from it and the code that derives them.
 Errors in the panel are mine, not CDC's.

-I heavily used Claude Code (Opus 5 model) to produce this product and am distributing it after verifying results look reasonable.
+I heavily used Claude Code (Opus 5 model) to produce this product and am distributing it after verifying results match other publications of the same underlying data (e.g. [Mokdad et al., 2001, JAMA](https://jamanetwork.com/journals/jama/fullarticle/195663)).

 ## License